Carnagion/dissertation/interim/interim.typ

 4. *Develop a tool for visualising the outputs and intermediate results produced by the algorithms*.
 This will provide a more intuitive, human-friendly view intended to aid users' understanding, which will not only be useful for an end user, but also for the analysis of the algorithms themselves.

-// TODO: Change citation style - eg. "Beasley et al."
 = Existing Literature <existing-literature>

 Early approaches to runway sequencing used by many airports around the world include simple FCFS algorithms optimising for a single objective @bianco-minimizing-time.
 Although very simple to implement and computationally inexpensive, FCFS strategies are well-known to produce excessive delays @bianco-minimizing-time.
 Therefore, a number of more optimising approaches -- using both exact and heuristic-based methods -- have been proposed in the past.

 == Heuristic Approaches

-#cite(<atkin-hybrid-metaheuristics>, form: "prose") introduce a hybridised metaheuristic approach to aid runway scheduling at London Heathrow.
-This involves using a Tabu Search metaheuristic to search for good feasible departure orders.
+#cite(<atkin-hybrid-metaheuristics>, form: "prose") introduced a hybridised metaheuristic approach to aid runway scheduling at London Heathrow.
+This involves a Tabu Search metaheuristic to search for good feasible departure orders.

-#cite(<bianco-minimizing-time>, form: "prose") introduce two heuristic algorithms -- Cheapest Addition Heuristic (CAH) and Cheapest Insertion Heuristic (CIH).
-They note that the latter almost always performs better than the former as it searches for the best partial sequences obtained by inserting new times anywhere within the sequence.
+#cite(<bianco-minimizing-time>, form: "prose") introduced two heuristic algorithms -- Cheapest Addition Heuristic (CAH) and Cheapest Insertion Heuristic (CIH).
+They noted that the latter almost always performed better than the former as it searches for the best partial sequences obtained by inserting new times anywhere within the sequence.
 However, it is also much more computationally expensive @bianco-minimizing-time.

 == Linear Programming